 It was a bit late in the season so it was easy to park and free at the time.
 There were not that many people so we were off to a good start!
 For more details on public transport to Trolltunga en parking possibilities, check this link by Fjord Norway.

-The hike to Trolltunga is almost 30 kilometers and takes roughly 10 hours, because of the altitude meters.
-This means the trip is quite challenging, but the good thing is: this makes sure there are no busloads of tourists!
+The hike to Trolltunga is almost 30 kilometers and takes roughly 10 hours.
+This is mainly because of the altitude meters.
+Taking into account the 10 hours and the altitude, this means the hike to Trolltunga is quite challenging.
+But the good thing about it being a tough hike is: there are no busloads of tourists!
 Even thought the hike to Trolltunga can get crowded in summer, you will never have the overcrowded scenes you see elsewhere in the country.

 To keep you motivated and to make you keep reading, this is how the hike start 😉